By Bus & Coach

 From the coach station cross Digbeth dual carriageway, and turn left.
-From there or from the markets, head towards the silver Selfridges building, and follow the main road round to its right, and up the hill to Moor Street Station.
+From there or from the markets, head towards the Selfridges building, and follow the main road round to its right, and up the hill to Moor Street Station.
 The Church Centre is opposite the station, to the right of Marks & Spencer’s white stone building.

 From Moor Street Queensway